smwesten-usgs/swb2/doc/src/raw/0002_introduction.md

 The Soil-Water-Balance code has been developed to allow estimates of recharge to be made quickly and easily.
 The code calculates components of the water balance at a daily timestep by means of a modified version of the Thornthwaite-Mather soil-moisture-balance approach [@thornthwaite_approach_1948; @thornthwaite_instructions_1957].
 Data requirements include several commonly available tabular and gridded data types: (1) precipitation and temperature, (2) land-use classification, (3) hydrologic soil group, (4) flow direction and (5) soil-water capacity.
 The data and formats required are designed to take advantage of widely available GIS datasets and file structures.

+Two versions of the Soil-Water-Balance code now exist (versions 1.0 and 2.0).
+Version 2.0 simulates all of the processes that Version 1.0 does.
+However, Version 2.0 elimi